mosip/mosip-infra/deployment/v3/rancher/on-prem/README.md

 ## Prerequisites
 * [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
 * [Hardware, network, certificate requirements](./requirements.md).
-* TLS termination: you may terminate TLS in any of the following ways:
-  * On a reverse proxy (like Nginx) before the ingress controller (done as default in this installation).
-  * On ingress controller
-  * Directly on Rancher service

 ## Virtual machines
 * Set up VMs.
 * Set up [passwordless SSH](../../docs/ssh.md).